kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 title: "What's new in Swift 5 and 5.1"
 categories: [swift]
 ---
 Apple showed the new things included in Swift 5 and 5.1 language during the last WWDC, the changes are mainly targeted towards the stability, portability and "maturity" of the language.
+I described a vast majority of changes, the complete list can be found on [https://swift.org/blog/](https://swift.org/blog/)

 Table of contents:
 [Shared Swift Runtime](#head-1)